- Complaint Form

 - Complaint Line: (800) 635-4617

-The Mojave Desert Air Quality Management District [District] is the agency responsible for ensuring healthful air quality for the high desert portion of San Bernardino County and Blythe.
-You can help us maintain the area's air quality by reporting excessive dust, odors, smoke, defective gas station nozzles or other air contaminants.
+The Mojave Desert Air Quality Management District [District] is the agency responsible for ensuring healthful air quality for the High Desert portion of San Bernardino County and the Palo Verde Valley in Riverside County (including the city of Blythe).
+Residents can help us protect the area's air quality by reporting excessive dust, odors, smoke, defective gas station nozzles or other air contaminants.

 - To determine whether a complaint is within our jurisdiction, please check our boundaries.